-Textual information on a disease can be presented in the form of a definition, an abstract, or as an automatically generated text (8,568 entities in the database had one of these forms of textual information) at the end of 2022.
+Textual information on a disease can be presented in the form of a definition, an abstract, or as an automatically generated text 9,884 entities in the database had one of these forms of textual information) at the start of 2024.

 Orphanet texts (apart from the automatically generated) are unique and written in English by a member of the editorial team and validated by a medical validator.
 A definition is produced for every rare disorder by a medical writer and submitted for medical validation.
 Abstracts are reviewed by an invited world-renowned expert.
 Abstracts are structured in up to 10 sections: Disease definition - Epidemiology - Clinical description - Aetiology - Diagnostic methods - Differential diagnosis - Antenatal diagnosis (if relevant) - Genetic counselling (if relevant) - Management and treatment - Prognosis.
-Summary information for 6,697 rare diseases, subtypes of RD or groups of RD was available online at the end of 2022.
+Summary information/ definition for 6,687 rare diseases, subtypes of RD or groups of RD was available online at the start of 2024.

 They are progressively translated into the seven other languages of the website (French, Italian, Spanish, German, Polish, Portuguese, Czech and Dutch).
-In addition, 180 abstracts are translated in Finnish, 419 in Greek, , 124 in Japanese, 185 in Hebrew and 103 in Slovak: they are available as PDFs ("Summary information") via the bottom of the corresponding disease page.
-For an additional 1, 871 clinical entities in the disease inventory, textual information is provided through automatically generated texts (for diseases labelled as a group of diseases, deprecated entries, subtypes of disorders, particular clinical situations for which there is an orphan designation and conditions for which there is a pharmacogenetic test in the inventory).
+In addition, 180 abstracts are translated in Finnish, 419 in Greek, 534 in Russian, 151 in Japanese, 185 in Hebrew and 103 in Slovak: they are available as PDFs ("Summary information") via the bottom of the corresponding disease page.
+For an additional 3, 074 clinical entities in the disease inventory, textual information is provided through automatically generated texts (for diseases labelled as a group of diseases, deprecated entries, subtypes of disorders, particular clinical situations for which there is an orphan designation and conditions for which there is a pharmacogenetic test in the inventory).